YottaDB/YDBDoc/StyleGuide/styleguide.rst

 For a small document the first usage of an acronym should spell out the entire name followed by the acronym in parentheses.
 The acronym alone may be used in all other instances.

 For a large document have a glossary of acronyms with their entire names.
-Every occurrence of an acronym in the documentation will link to the appropriate entry in the glossary.
+Every occurrence of an acronym in the documentation should link to the appropriate entry in the glossary.

 Don't use a full stop after an acronym unless it is the last word in a sentence.